 In the above article, I have explained how to get PowerShell ad user based on userprincipalname (upn) and bulk update ad user when upn like certain specific domain and

 I hope the above article may help you to get aduser filter by userprincipalname or upn.
-You can read more about to find UPN suffix in the active directory and if not available then add upn suffix in active directory using PowerShell and GUI application.
+You can read more about finding the UPN suffix in the active directory and if not available, add upn suffix in active directory using PowerShell and GUI application.

 Read more about on get-aduser blog posts where I explained to get-aduser by email, get aduser properties, get-aduser filter from specific ou